yeikiu/ts-kraken/README.md

     console.log({ ethTradingPairInfo })

-    // Fetch balance from a different account injecting keys in runtime const currentBalances = await privateRESTRequest({ url: 'Balance' }, { apiKey: 'otherKey', apiSecret: 'otherSecret' }) console.log({ currentBalances })
+    // Fetch balance from a different account injecting keys in runtime const currentBalances = await privateRESTRequest({ url: 'Balance' }, apiKeys) console.log({ currentBalances })

-    // Notice we are not passing keys as params here, .env ones will be used const { openOrders$ } = await getOpenOrdersStream() openOrders$.subscribe(openOrdersSnapshot => {
+    // Notice we are not passing keys as params here, process.env ones will be used const { openOrders$ } = await getOpenOrdersStream(apiKeys) openOrders$.subscribe(openOrdersSnapshot => {
         // Track any order update
         console.log({ openOrdersSnapshot })